How long will it take to edit this?

-The question comes up a lot.
+The question of how long an edit will take comes up a lot.
 At first, estimating seems like a shot in the dark.
 The best bet is to do a few random pages and multiply your findings to take in the whole manuscript.
 Also, take 60 seconds to edit a sample and identify the most pressing changes that are needed.
 However…

 Pages/words per hour guidelines follow.